-In addition to receiving a strong overall grade, this place also earned first-rate inspections in recent years.
-We awarded it one of our better grades in this category, with a grade of A. Perhaps the most important factor we consider in computing our inspection ratings is deficiencies.
+One of the many reasons this ended up being a quality nursing home is it earned a very impressive grade in inspections.
+In fact, inspections ended up being its best category.
+In that category, we gave this nursing home a grade of A. Perhaps the most important factor we consider in computing our inspection ratings is deficiencies.
 Deficiencies can be found on a nursing home's recent inspection reports.
 Facilities with higher scores in this area typically dodged the most severe deficiencies involving things like patient abuse.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-This facility really excelled in the category of long-term care, where we awarded it a grade of A-.
-Not many nursing homes performed more favorably in this area.
+This facility also was strong in the category of long-term care, where we awarded it a grade of A. Not many nursing homes fared better in this area.
 For long-term care residents, the nursing home's primary objective is to maintain patients' quality of life and keep them safe.
 One of the factors we considered after nursing hours is vaccinations.
-This facility provided the pneumonia vaccination to 83.43558 percent of its residents.
+This facility provided the pneumonia vaccination to 81.39535 percent of its residents.
 While its vaccination rate was a bit lower than we like to see, we were pleased to find place was able to limit hospitalizations.
 In fact, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Glenwood Healthcare?

-This facility's next best category was its nursing grade, where it received a grade of B-.
-While this didn't quite match its scores in some of the categories discussed above, this is still a decent score.
+To complement its strong performance in other areas, we awarded this nursing home a grade of A for our inspections rating.
 We assessed the qualifications of nurses working for the facility, in addition to the number of hours the nurses worked with patients, in determining our rating in this category.
-This facility provided just 0.3 hours of nursing care per resident per day.
-This is a relatively low total compared to most other facilities.
-Finally, nursing ratings also consider quality-based assessments, such as preventing major falls.
-Despite not having the most impressive total nursing hours, this nursing home actually performed admirably in the metric of preventing major falls.
-This is generally an indicator that a facility has quality controls in place.
-Some falls could be avoided if a nursing home supplies enough nurses aids to assist its residents.
+This particular nursing home provided 0.3 hours of nursing care per resident per day.
+Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
+This nursing home performed well in this area.
+Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
+Major falls can generally be prevented if more nurses aids and better safety protocols are in place.

 Short-term Care Quality